Research the Places you Want to Visit

 It’s essential to have both options as a backup because some networks do not allow you to tether to your laptop.
-Make sure your devices are always fully-charged because if there is a power outage, you will not be able to use them.
+Ensure your devices are always fully-charged because if there is a power outage, you will not be able to use them.

-It’s essential to create a work routine around your lifestyle to have time to work on activities you enjoy.
-It will take time to perfect your routine because it’s essential to experiment and see what works the best.
+Creating a work routine around your lifestyle is essential to have time to work on activities you enjoy.
+It will take time to perfect your routine because it’s vital to experiment and see what works the best.

 When are you the most productive?
 For me, it’s early morning or evening, so my work is scheduled around this time of the day.

 Having flexibility in your life gives you more time to do the activities you love.
 Especially when you’re traveling and want to explore the places you live in.

 Booking Accommodation Last Minute

 There’s an element of risk in booking accommodation last minute if you use a service like Airbnb.
 All the best places go quickly, so you are left with new listings with no reviews or lots of negative reviews.

 A good example is my current home in Poznan, Poland.
 It was booked three weeks before arriving in the city, and the price was low at £235 for the month.
 The issue was that the listing had no reviews.

 Thankfully, the place is perfect.
 It could have gone completely differently, like the cockroach-infested apartment in Kyiv that was canceled before my arrival.

 For hotels, use a site like Trivago or Booking.com and look for special offers on last-minute bookings.
 You might find some good deals, and if you stay in a hotel for a couple of days, it’s not a huge issue if the place is not up to your usual standard.